-Senior Scientific Engineering Associate, LBNL Applied Nuclear Physics (Jan 2021-current)
+Senior Scientific Engineering Associate, Lawrence Berkeley National Lab, Applied Nuclear Physics (Jan 2021-current)

-- Software and hardware development for radiation detector systems that combine sophisticated radiation imaging algorithms with 2/3D spatial data (RGBD, LiDAR, etc) to produce 3D models with quantitative radiation dose information.
+- Software and hardware development for radiation detector systems that combine sophisticated radiation imaging algorithms with 2/3D spatial data (RGBD, LiDAR, RaDAR, etc) to produce 3D models with quantitative radiation activity and dose information.

 - Application spaces (primarily) include nuclear safeguards/security and emergency response.

 Lecturer, University of Tennessee, Knoxville, Dept. of Nuc.
 Eng.
 (Aug 2021-Dec 2021)